Working from Home

 The following services can be affected by large volumes of use:

-Video Conferencing - Staff, if you are struggling with connections on Teams try turning your camera off to see if that helps with the connection (expecially if you are in a meeting with lots of participants).
+Video Collaboration - Staff, if you are struggling with connections on Teams try turning your camera off to see if that helps with the connection (especially if you are in a meeting with lots of participants).

 Home Broadband - Your home internet can also play a part on your experience at home.
 Please use our speedtest to check your broadband Broadband Speedtest